bazmurphy/typescript-more/learning.md

 `"declaration":`
 `"declarationMap":`
 .d.ts are an advanced concept that matter if you are shipping your project as a library to other people and you need a manifest file that describes all the types you have in your project

+### 03-40
+Source map helps us with Debugging and Development What if we want to Debug our TypeScript code and not our Compiled JavaScript code?
+If we could see our TypeScript files in the browser (under Sources) With the `"sourceMap": true,` we get `.js.map` files being generated.
+They act as a bridge which is understood by Modern Browsers and Developer Tools there To connect the .js files to the .ts files
+And so it simplifies Debugging because you can directly see the .ts files in the browser